anviljs/anvil.concat/README.md

-## Anvil Concat Plugin
+## Anvil Concat Extension

-This plugin is a core component of anvil and is required to function as expected.
+This is a core component of anvil and is required to function as expected.

 ## Installation

-anvil will install this plugin during post-install.
+anvil will install this extension during post-install.